Public Safety: Job 1

 - The role of the Lab in our national security is not going to disappear, so it should remain a solid economic engine, with some fluctuations.
 Downtown Los Alamos and White Rock, with all the people living and working here, should be able to support more small businesses.
 It is not government's role to guarantee profits for anyone, but it is appropriate for County government to support a stable environment where businesses can expect to earn a fair return on their investment.

-Popular Voting on Capital Projects
+Capital Improvement Projects

 Transportation